rkenmi/R-Typo/README.md

 # R-Typo
-Homage to a classic arcade shoot-em-up using PyGame
+A Python game, homage to a classic arcade shoot-em-up using PyGame

-Sprites ripped by Goemar (a big thanks to you), provided on Retrogamezone.co.uk
+Sprites ripped by Goemar (thank you!), provided by Retrogamezone.co.uk

 # How to Install